fredgj/mom/README.rst

 decorate_with is a decorator that takes other decorators as input, including their arguments (if any).

-Some people think decorating their functions with several decorators looks ugly like in the example below
+Some people think decorating their functions with several decorators like in the example below looks way too ugly.

 .. code:: python